pavostudio/ExAPI/README.md

 # ExAPI

 ### About ExAPI
-ExAPI is WebSocket APIs for Live2DViewerEX.
+ExAPI is WebSocket APIs for Live2DViewerEX. <br>

-### What can ExAPI do
 With ExAPI you can control many contents of Live2DViewerEX such as model, background, effect, text bubble...

 ### Use Case
 * When you get a new mail or message, you can push notification to Live2DViewerEX instead of system notification center, a text bubble will show the message you pushed.